Cycling Winnats Pass.

 Midway through this climb is a short but spectacular canyon.
-On the day we climbed Winnats in August, 2018, there were sheep grazing along the roadway in the shade created by the steep hillside on the northern side of the road.
+On the day we climbed Winnats Pass in August 2018, there were sheep grazing along the roadway in the shade of the steep hillside on the northern side of the road.

 Winnats Pass has hosted the British National Hill Climb Championships in 1947 (Vic Clark), 1949 (Bob Maitland), 1953 (Roy Keughley), 1957 (Erick Wilson), 1959 (Gordon Rhodes), 1972 (John Granville Sydney) and 1977 (John Parker).
-Inexplicably, although having been the most popular site for the Championship from 1947 to 1977 (7 times) it has not hosted the event since.
-Winnats Pass hasn't held the hill climb National Championships since 1977 because a nearby road collapsed in a landslide, making Winnats too important for transport connections to close the road.
+Although Winnats Pass was the most popular site for the Championship from 1947 to 1977 (included seven times), it has not hosted the event since because a nearby road collapsed in a landslide, making Winnats too important for transport connections to close the road for a cycling event.

 The climb begins just west of Castleton at the “Peak Cavern Peveril Castle” sign.